• Skip to primary navigation

 Can I Freeze Over Ripe Bananas?

 Yes, you can!
 Seeing spotty bananas on your kitchen counter is not an uncommon sight, especially when you have a busy schedule.
+A fresh banana becomes a brown banana in no time.

 The positive thing about extra ripe bananas is that they're extra sweet!